suborbital/subo/docs/get-started.md

 ## Building Wasm Runnables
 **It is reccomended that Docker be installed to build Wasm Runnables.
 See below if you do not have Docker installed.**

-To build your Runnable into a Wasm module for Hive or Atmo, use the build command:
+To build your Runnable into a Wasm module for Reactr or Atmo, use the build command:
 ```
 > subo build .
 ```